800-450-6118

 Which carpal tunnel gloves to avoid - and are dangerous

-The manufacturers of carpal tunnel gloves listed below make outrageous claims.
+The manufacturers who advertise the "carpal tunnel gloves" listed below make outrageous claims.
 It's false advertising, and also illegal.
 Eventually, the Federal Trade Commission will catch up, and force them stop making the false claims.

 Also, remember to avoid using compression gloves.
-They will worsen carpal tunnel syndrome.
+They will worsen carpal tunnel syndrome, as explained directly below.
 Therefore, specifically avoid products sold as:

 • Copper Fit